-CIRCOM Regional accepts that the cost of translation and subtitling have in the past inhibited the number of entries that many stations can make.
+CIRCOM Regional accepts that the costs of translation and subtitling may in the past have limited the number of entries stations can make.
 It wishes to reduce such costs to a minimum but still needs to be able to judge programmes effectively.

 It is important to make clear that the purpose of the translation into the working language of English is so that judges can understand what the programme is about and why it is likely to be worthy of winning.
-To achieve this level of understanding it is not necessary to have faultless English prose.
+To achieve this level of understanding it is not necessary to have a translation in faultless English prose.
 A rough translation is enough - as long as it makes the programme script understandable to international judges.

 The quality of automatic translation is continuing to improve, although mainly for the most-used languages.
-Tests we have carried out have shown that running main languages through the Google Translate system can deliver an acceptable level of English - but with some admittedly strange phrases.
+Tests we have carried out have shown that running main languages through the Google Translate system can deliver an acceptable level of English - but with some admittedly strange phrases which will need personal correction.
+Many stations are using such systems and cost savings are substantial.